 The gardens and grounds of Atlanta History Center have a long tradition of hosting parties and events of all sizes.
 Since 1926, Swan House’s façade and ornate gardens have served as picturesque backdrops for bridal portraits, wedding photos, stunning editorial shoots, and more.
 History has been made and celebrated here for almost a century.
 We invite you to be a part of that history.

-We’re living through a moment in time when weddings, parties, and all types of events are having to adapt.
 At Atlanta History Center, we’re honored to be the keepers of a 33-acre campus, which encompasses the Swan House Gardens as well as the Museum Terraces and Olguita’s Garden.
-Just as before, these two outdoor venues are available to you.
-As history makers and curators, we understand that being socially distant does not mean being socially isolated.
-We would like to help you celebrate the special markers and moments that have endured despite the uncertainty of these times.
+These two outdoor venues are available to you.
+As history makers and curators, we would like to help you celebrate the special markers and moments that have endured.

 Swan House Gardens

 Philip Trammell Shutze was the residential architect in Jazz Age Atlanta.
 When he agreed to design the estate of the wealthy and prominent Inman family, he put the “swan” in swanky.